RapidAI/RapidOCR/api4cpp/readme.md

 About files in this directory:

-aipiaoocr_api.cpp      : the implementation of APIs
+rapidocr_api.cpp     : the implementation of APIs

 rapidocrtest.cpp    : the tester